Guidoz1k/Guidoz1k/README.md

 Every repository will contain all documentation and links to my video repository on youtube.

-[MadSynth](https://github.com/Guidoz1k/MadSynth), a microcontroller based synthesizer
+[MadSynth](https://github.com/Guidoz1k/MadSynth), a microcontroller based synthesizer.

 more projects to come in 2022 as I'll finally become an engineer.\
 As soon as I get my degree I'll start documenting past project as well as starting new ones.

+you can also access my [Youtube channel](youtube.com/c/MadRigo/videos) but be aware I go beyond Embedded/Electronics/Engineering there.\